Sunday, June 05, 2011

 Church of God, London, Ontario

 Some say the excessive heat is caused by global warming.
-That so?
+Dat so?
 Then how come the almanac records hotter temperatures, decades prior.
 Take yesterday, for instance.
 The high of 31°C (the humidex made it feel like 42°C), in Toronto, underperformed the 1937 record of over 33°C. Care to explain that, Al Gore?

 Monday, July 26, 2010